exadel-inc/etoolbox-authoring-kit/docs/md/reusing-code.md

     /* ... */
 }
 ```
-The ToolKit will first look for the *sampleText* field in *HelloWorld* class and, if found, will use that field's `@DialogField` and `@DatePicker` annotations to prepare an XML markup for the current field.
+The ToolKit will first look for the *sampleText* field in *HelloWorld.java* and, if it is found, will use that field's `@DialogField` and `@DatePicker` annotations to prepare an XML markup for the current field.
 For properties such as *label* or *emptyText* that have local "overrides", the local values will be used, and the rest will be taken from the *anotherText* field.

-Note that it is possible that the "parent" field in its own turn `@Extends`-es some third "grandparent" field, so rendering starts from "grandparent" (same as it is with inheriting class members in object-oriented programming).
+Note: it is possible that the "parent" field in its own turn `@Extends`-es some third "grandparent" field, so rendering starts from "grandparent" (same as it is with inheriting class members in object-oriented programming).

 You should still make sure that all the fields involved have the same component annotation.
 A field marked with, say, `@DatePicker` will not extend some `@Checkbox` field, and so on.